leo/muffin.github.io/guide/philosophy.md

 Do you remember the times when you had to make sure that all folder and file permissions are configured correctly, just to make sure your media files are stored?

-Forget that!
-Muffin uses [GridFS](https://docs.mongodb.org/manual/core/gridfs/){:target="blank"} to split all of your uploaded files into small 255 kB chunks and save them to the DB (not the code, of course).
+Forget that! muffin uses [GridFS](https://docs.mongodb.org/manual/core/gridfs/){:target="blank"} to split all of your uploaded files into small 255 kB chunks and save them to the DB (not the code, of course).
 When a request for a file comes in, the chunks will be taken from the DB and then [streamed](http://maxogden.com/node-streams.html){:target="blank"} directly to the response.

 A nice side-effect of this whole feature is that you don't need to download an "uploads" folder or such stuff when setting up your local development environment. **Just copy the DB!**